translate/translate/docs/developers/styleguide.rst

 Continuing long statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To continue a statement you can use backslashes (preceeded by a space) in which
+To continue a statement you can use backslashes (preceded by a space) in which
 case you should align the next line with the last dot or equal sign, or indent
 four spaces: